-Goals + Policies
+Energy Efficiency Goals + Policies

-Goal: Rancho Cucamonga is powered by clean and renewable energy.
+Goal: Rancho Cucamonga is energy efficient and powered by clean,

 Policy 1: Reduce energy demand by improved efficiency and building design.
+Actions

-- EE 1.1 Continue to promote programs that encourage users to reduce energy use and increase efficiency. - EE 1.2 Increase participation in Southern California Edison's Green Rate, Time-Of-Use (TOU) Rate and Electric Vehicle (EV) Rate Plans. - Increase educational and outreach efforts for residential, commercial, and institutional building owners to increase awareness of Southern California Edison (SCE), Rancho Cucamonga Municipal Utility (RCMU), and the Gas Company programs, rebates, and incentives. - Promote City-approved third-party programs and financing sources, such as the Property Accessed Clean Energy (PACE) program, to improve energy efficiency of existing buildings and homes. - EE 1.5 Promote the retrofit of existing buildings with energy efficiency techniques through contractor trainings and educational resources for building owners and tenants. - EE 1.6 Continue leveraging federal, state, regional, and other funding sources to retrofit and commission existing municipal facilities. - EE 1.7 Expand the Green Business Recognition Program by offering incentives for participating businesses in Rancho Cucamonga. - EE 1.8 Support efforts regarding energy disclosure, audits, and/or upgrades at time of sale for residential and commercial properties.
+- EE 1.1 Continue to promote programs that encourage users to reduce energy use and increase efficiency. - EE 1.2 Increase participation in Southern California Edison's Green Rate, Time-Of-Use (TOU) Rate and Electric Vehicle (EV) Rate Plans. - EE 1.3 Increase educational and outreach efforts for residential, commercial, and institutional building owners to increase awareness of Southern California Edison (SCE), Rancho Cucamonga Municipal Utility (RCMU), and the Gas Company programs, rebates, and incentives. - EE 1.4 Promote City-approved third-party programs and financing sources, such as the Property Accessed Clean Energy (PACE) program, to improve energy efficiency of existing buildings and homes. - EE 1.5 Promote the retrofit of existing buildings with energy efficiency techniques through contractor trainings and educational resources for building owners and tenants. - EE 1.6 Continue leveraging federal, state, regional, and other funding sources to retrofit and commission existing municipal facilities. - EE 1.7 Expand the Green Business Recognition Program by offering incentives for participating businesses in Rancho Cucamonga. - EE 1.8 Support efforts regarding energy disclosure, audits, and/or upgrades at time of sale for residential and commercial properties. - EE 1.9 Pursue retrofitting of existing and installing new streetlight, traffic signal, and safety lights with LED fixtures.